CarpDeus/CompromisedCredentialsChecker/src/CompromisedCredentialsChecker/apidocs/CompromisedCredentialsChecker/Checker/methods/CheckPastesResult.md

 String to indicate what application is using the API

-`PlainPassword`  string
+`emailAddress`  string

-The password to be checked
+Email address to be searched for

 ## Returns

-long
+string

-The number of data breaches the password has been found in
+Raw result from the API

 ___